szzbj720/Tabby/README.md

 Tabby matters to me because it helped me build something practical while also pushing me to think deeply about logic, edge cases, and user experience.

 It was not just a UI project.
 I had to think about how people actually split expenses, how to represent those situations in code, and how to make the final result easy to understand.

-This project helped me become more confident with React Native, TypeScript, state management, persistence, and cross-platform mobile development.
+This project helped me become more confident not only as a mobile developer, but also as someone interested in product development.
+Building Tabby required me to think about real user behavior, edge cases, tradeoffs, and how to turn complex calculations into a simple user experience.
+It reinforced my interest in building products that solve practical problems while remaining intuitive and enjoyable to use.

 ---